microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

     --key "$MYSQL_PASSWORD"
 ```

-You can, if you wish, view the newly-created service binding in [Azure Portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):
+You can, if you wish, view the newly created service binding in [Azure Portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

 - Navigate to your Azure Spring Cloud Instance
 - Click on Apps
 - Click on `weather-service`.
 - Click on Service Bindings.

-You should see the newly-created weather binding listed: `mysql-weather`.
+You should see the newly created weather binding listed: `mysql-weather`.
 If you click on it, you can see the MySQL connection information:

 ![MySQL Service Binding](media/03-bind-service-mysql.png)